-The most interesting place to view St John the Baptist from an architectural standpoint is the south west corner, just off the market place.
+The most interesting place to view St John the Baptist from an architectural standpoint is the south-west corner, just off the market place.
 Here you can clearly see the line of the flying buttresses stretching in an arc from high on the tower down to the ground.

 The function of the flying buttress was simply to support the great weight of the tower walls and transfer the outward thrust of the wall mass to the firm ground below.
 What is fascinating about this particular case is that you can see how the space between the buttress and the church wall was later filled in with new walling as the church was expanded.
-In essence the later medieval builders took the skeleton of the earlier church and fleshed it out with new walls, making for a greatly expanded interior space, and allowing plenty of light and height in the remodeled building.

 The tower itself is of interest; it was built between 1400-1420 with funds donated by King Henry IV as thanks to the citizens of Cirencester for their support during the 1399 rebellion of the Earls.
 This explains the royal coat of arms on the west door.

 A public car park is located a mere hundred yards or so from the north side of the church, making access quite simple.
-There are informational leaflets available for visitors, and some very helpful signposting throughout the church to indicate features of especial interest.
+There are information leaflets available for visitors, and some very helpful signposting throughout the church to indicate features of especial interest.

 15th c wine-glass pulpit